 - University level guide to writing a journal article.
 It contains excellent ideas about structure, language conventions and depth of planning involved.

 - writing a scientific paper for beginners( aimed at university students)

 - A useful scaffold.writing

 - laboratory reports and another straightforward guide for writing up lab reports from Adelaide University.

 - Another excellent report guide here from Monash University, including definitions, tips and components of a lab report.

 - young scientist award guide to working scientifically and the marking rubric used to judge entrants

-You may also be required to make a poster of your scientific report to communicate your findings in a succinct manner to the general public.MICROSOFT has a handy template to help you put it together as shown below.
+You may also be required to make a poster of your scientific report to communicate your findings succinctly to the general public.MICROSOFT has a handy template to help you put it together, as shown below.

 i) Making a working scientific model